Allen Weinstein

 Allen Weinstein (September 1, 1937 – June 18, 2015) was an American historian, educator, and federal official who served in several different offices.
-He was, under the Reagan administration, cofounder of the National Endowment for Democracy in 1983.
+Under the Reagan administration, he was cofounder of the National Endowment for Democracy in 1983.
 He served as the Archivist of the United States from February 16, 2005, until his resignation on December 19, 2008.
 After his resignation, he returned to the International Foundation for Electoral Systems as a senior strategist and was a visiting faculty member at the University of Maryland.

 Early life and education

 The son of Russian Jewish immigrants, Weinstein was born in New York City in 1937, the youngest of three children.
 His parents owned several delis in the Bronx and Queens.
 He graduated from DeWitt Clinton High School and City College of New York, then received a Ph.D. in American studies from Yale University.

 Career

 Professor and editor

 He taught at Smith College from 1966 to 1981.
 Briefly, in 1981, he served on the editorial staff for The Washington Post and was an executive editor of The Washington Quarterly from 1981 to 1983.
 In 1981, he moved to Georgetown University, where he was a professor until 1984.
 In 1982, he was a member of the U.S. delegation to the UNESCO World Conference on Cultural Policies, and in 1983 he served on the U.S. delegation to the UNESCO-sponsored International Program for the Development of Communication.
 He was a professor of history at Boston University from 1985 to 1989.
 In 2009, after he resigned from the position of Archivist of the United States, he taught history at the University of Maryland.

 During his career in education, Weinstein received two Senior Fulbright Lectureships, a fellowship at the Woodrow Wilson International Center for Scholars and a fellowship at the American Council for Learned Societies.